On the geometry of diffeological vector pseudo-bundles and infinite dimensional vector bundles: automorphisms, connections and covariant derivatives: Outlook

 The structures that we highlight here seem to be present but forgotten in more standard settings.
 Indeed, \begin{itemize} \item the existence of the group $G_E(X),$ as a subgroup of $Diff(X),$ is already known for classical finite dimensional vector bundles see e.g. \cite{Neeb2008}, but it seems to be defined and not described in the common litterature.
 In the more general setting of vector pseudo-bundles, we can show here, through Lemma , that $G_E(X) \neq Diff(X).$ Moreover, through the existence of the diffeology $\p_{Aut(E)},$ one can guess that the following open question needs an answer:

-\textbf{Open question:} in which case and for which diffeologies do we have $T_{Id_M}G_E(X)= T_{Id_M} Diff(X)$ and $T*_{Id_M}G_E(X)= T^*_{Id_M} Diff(X)?$ \item the classical frame bundle $Fr(E),$ that we have constructed along the lines of the theory of principal bundles associated to finite dimensional fiber or vector bundles can be extended in the diffeological vector pseudo-bundles setting, seemingly, only with respect to the ``restricted'' diffeology $\p_{Aut(E)}$ and not with respect to the diffeology $\p$ of $E.$ \item the notion of covariant derivative then seems somewhat disconnected to the notion of connection 1-form for diffeological vector pseudo-bundles because we showed how one can naturally extend the classical notion of a covariant derivative taking into account the diffeology $\p$ of $E.$ \item Since our constructions do not assume at any step that the objects are finite dimensional, the constructions remain valid for infinite dimensional vector bundles modelled on complete locally convex vector spaces $F.$ In this setting, if one does not assume a restricted class of objects (typically, ILB objects along the lines of \cite{Om,DGV}), composition of endomorphisms is hypocontinous and leads to technical difficulties pointed our principally by Gl\"ockner (see e.g. the recent review in \cite{Gl2022}) while assuming only diffeological smoothness allows to state that composition is smooth in $L(F)$ and hence that $GL(F)$ is a smooth diffeological subgroup of $Diff(F).$ This idea was already present, at least intuitively, in the ILB setting, when \cite{DGV} use constructions via tame maps in order to circumvent the statement of smoothness of the composition and of the inverse map in a structure group for ILB vector bundles, higlighted in \cite{Ma2013} as a Fr\"olicher Lie group.
-In this direction, diffeologies seem to simplify topological issues. \end{itemize} Therefore, the extension of the classical geometry of covariant derivatives along the diffeological framework here described seems to be possible.
+\textbf{Open question:} in which case and for which diffeologies do we have $T_{Id_M}G_E(X)= T_{Id_M} Diff(X)$ and $T*_{Id_M}G_E(X)= T^*_{Id_M} Diff(X)?$ \item the classical frame bundle $Fr(E),$ that we have constructed along the lines of the theory of principal bundles associated to finite dimensional fiber or vector bundles can be extended in the diffeological vector pseudo-bundles setting, seemingly, only with respect to the ``restricted'' diffeology $\p_{Aut(E)}$ and not with respect to the diffeology $\p$ of $E.$ \item the notion of covariant derivative then seems somewhat disconnected to the notion of connection 1-form for diffeological vector pseudo-bundles because we showed how one can naturally extend the classical notion of a covariant derivative taking into account the diffeology $\p$ of $E.$ \end{itemize} Therefore, the extension of the classical geometry of covariant derivatives along the diffeological framework here described seems to be possible.
 Future works will help us to decide how far.